 Jen Brothers, co-founder and board president, is involved in HOB curriculum development, grant writing, training, and community engagement.
 Jen also works as a Licensed Professional Counselor and Leadership Consultant.
-She is currently pursuing a Master of Divinity at Union Presbyterian Seminary, Charlotte.
+She is currently pursuing a Master of Divinity at Union Presbyterian Seminary.
 Jen has undergraduate degrees in Communications and Spanish and a master’s degree in Counselor Education.

 Jordan Hertz, co-founder and vice president, teaches our ServSafe Food Handler classes and coordinates House of Bread’s involvement as an 1001 New Worshiping Community of the Presbytery of the Peaks.
 Jordan is the Director of Youth and Young Adult Ministries at Covenant Presbyterian Church in Roanoke, VA.
 Currently Jordan is pursuing a Master of Divinity degree at Union Presbyterian Seminary, Charlotte and is a candidate for ordination.
 Jordan Hertz has a BA in History as well as a Masters in Teaching from the University of Virginia.

 Lisa Goad, co-founder and program coordinator, develops our recipes and leads the baking program.
 She is also the student and volunteer coordinator and keeps the program running smoothly.
 Lisa has a background in engineering but became an avid baker during a decade of full-time motherhood.
 She involves herself in numerous community-based ministries, including previous overseas mission work and is a leader in the children's and adult's education ministries at Raleigh Court Presbyterian Church.